thechandanbhagat/group-code/README.md

 ### Smart Code Completion

-The extension provides intelligent code completion for group tags:
+The extension now provides even smarter code completion for group tags:

 1. Type `@` in a comment to trigger the group completion
+2. Get suggestions for the `@group` tag format
-2. The extension suggests existing group names and formats
+3. After typing `@group`, see intelligent suggestions of existing group names
-3. Select from existing groups to maintain consistency
-4. Get inline documentation about where each group is used
+4. Get inline documentation showing where each group is used
+5. Maintain consistent naming with smart filtering and sorting
+6. Works in both line comments and block comments
+7. Supports case-insensitive matching

+The completion provider is language-aware and only activates inside valid comments for each language.

 ### Inline Comment Detection